Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/setup_ssh.jpg' width='500'>
 <br>
 • Click "YES", and then double check the disc you'll be writing to.
 All data will be erased.
+• Click "CONTINUE" to begin writing the OS.
+• Once Imager has finished, you can eject the card and insert it into your Pi.
 <br>

 ### Get Pi's IP address